* Latest "Child" in the News *

 The goal of the Child Health and Development Unit is to end preventable child deaths and promote the healthy growth and development of all children in the first decade of their life.
 About us Technical areas of work

-Weight-for-age - World Health Organization (WHO)
+Child maltreatment - World Health Organization (WHO)

-Breastfeeding - World Health Organization (WHO)
+[Child] - Risk factors - World Health Organization (WHO)

-Child growth - World Health Organization (WHO)
+Length/height-for-age - World Health Organization (WHO)

 Malnutrition in children - World Health Organization (WHO)